ruziniuuuuu/ME5413_Final_Project_Group10/report_typ/main.typ

 === Costmap

 The robotic system's navigation framework uses a composite costmap divided into global and local representations.
-- The global costmap represents the environmental model constructed by the Fast-Lio package, with its configuration parameters in the `jackal_navigation/params/costmap_common_params.yaml` file.
+- *The global costmap* represents the environmental model constructed by the Fast-Lio package, with its configuration parameters in the `jackal_navigation/params/costmap_common_params.yaml` file.
 It provides a high-level overview of the robot's operational terrain.
-- The local costmap focuses on the robot's immediate surroundings, supporting local pathfinding and collision avoidance.
+- *The local costmap* focuses on the robot's immediate surroundings, supporting local pathfinding and collision avoidance.
 It is continuously updated with real-time sensor data, such as laser scans and point clouds, and has a smaller scale but higher resolution compared to the global costmap.

+As can be seen in @fig:global_costmap, the global costmap provides a bird's-eye view of the environment, highlighting the various zones and obstacles within the mini-factory.
+The costmap is color-coded to represent different cost values, with higher costs indicating obstacles or restricted areas that the robot should avoid during navigation.

 #figure(
   placement: auto,